chepkiruibetty/Akan-Names/README.md

 ## Behaviour Driven Development (BDD)

-Page loads and a form is displayed,the user enters form details and selects radios and click submit.Their Akan name is displayed
+Page loads and a form is displayed,the user enters form details and selects radios and click submit and their Akan name is displayed

 ## Known Bugs